 Doctors are working to learn more about Kaposi sarcoma, including ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

-Targeted therapy.
-Targeted therapy is a treatment that targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+Kinase inhibitors.
+Kinase inhibitors are a type of targeted therapy, which targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 Because blood vessels make up a large part of Kaposi sarcoma lesions, researchers are studying treatments focused on stopping angiogenesis, which is the process of making new blood vessels.
-The goal of anti-angiogenesis therapy is to block the formation of new blood vessels so that the nutrients a tumor needs to grow and spread cannot be delivered, literally "starving" the tumor.
+The goal of anti-angiogenesis therapy is to block the formation of new blood vessels so that the nutrients a tumor needs to grow and spread cannot be delivered, "starving" the tumor.

 New HIV/AIDS treatment.
 New and better treatments for HIV/AIDS means that fewer people are developing Kaposi sarcoma.
 Improved HIV/AIDS treatments in the future may further reduce the risk of Kaposi sarcoma.